7 Remarkable Benefits Of Manuka Honey

 A Word Of Caution!

 Do keep in mind that it is not a good idea to give honey to babies and very young children.
 Raw honey may cause botulism poisoning in children below 12 months.
-Additionally, honey may slow blood clotting.
-So, it might not be advisable to consume it if you’re already on medication to control blood clotting (anticoagulants).13
+Also, honey may slow blood clotting.
+So, it may not be a good idea to have it if you’re already on medication such as anticoagulants to control blood clotting.13

 References [ + ]